wp-plugins/participants-database/readme.txt

 * shortcode for inserting a full-length form for people to fill out and maintain their own records
 * shortcode for displaying the list on the site
 * email notification and confirmation with secure individual access link
+* email notification when a user edits a record
 * searchable, sortable record listings in the WordPress admin
 * many form elements to choose from including dropdowns, checkboxes, radio buttons, image upload, etc.
 * export CSV files for interacting with other databases, mass email, print records